Joan Robinson Hill: Early life

 Davis Ashton "Ash" Robinson studied dentistry at Tulane College, New Orleans, but disliked the subject and chose not to follow it as a career.
 Instead, he embarked on a series of business ventures, making and losing several fortunes before becoming an oilman.
 He met Rhea Ernestine Gardere in New Orleans, and they married on July 28, 1919.
-After settling in Houston, the couple discovered that Rhea was unable to bear children, and Ash suggested that they should adopt a child instead.
-In March 1931, Rhea visited the Edna Gladney Home in Fort Worth where she was introduced to the one-month-old Joan Olive, who had been given up for adoption by her unmarried mother.
+After settling in Houston, the couple discovered that Rhea was unable to bear children, and Ash suggested that they should adopt a child, instead.
+In March 1931, Rhea visited the Edna Gladney Home in Fort Worth, where she was introduced to the one-month-old Joan Olive, who had been given up for adoption by her unmarried mother.
 The Robinsons adopted the baby girl.

-The journalist Thomas Thompson writes that, as a child, Joan "was as well attended as a czarina".
+Journalist Thomas Thompson writes that as a child, Joan "was as well attended as a czarina".
 A keen horsewoman, she began riding at age three.
 At five, she won her first ribbon in equitation at the Houston Livestock Show and Rodeo, coming in third on Dotty, an aging horse that her father had bought for her.
 It was the first of many contests she entered on Dotty in horse shows across the Southern United States.
 By the age of seven, she was regularly competing at an amateur level on three- and five-gaited American Saddlebred horses, and she continued to achieve success, attaining first or second place in almost every contest she entered between 1938 and 1945.

 Career and first marriages

 Joan attended Stephens College in Columbia, Missouri, where she was an average student with an active social life.
 Her father leased a suite of rooms at a hotel close to the campus, and installed his wife there, visiting on a regular basis himself.
-When Joan started acting in amateur college productions, she was approached by a talent scout working for Metro–Goldwyn–Mayer who offered her a screen test.
+When Joan started acting in amateur college productions, she was approached by a talent scout working for Metro–Goldwyn–Mayer, who offered her a screen test.
 Ash refused to permit her to take up the invitation, believing Hollywood to be full of predators who would take advantage of the girl.
 While in college, she married twice, both times before the age of 20.
 She married Spike Benton, who had a promising career as a Navy pilot, then New Orleans lawyer and childhood friend Cecil Burglass.
 Her father did not approve of her choices, and each marriage lasted little more than six months.

 Joan competed professionally throughout the 1950s and 1960s, winning as many as 500 trophies on her American Saddlebred horses CH Beloved Belinda (WCC, WC, RWCC, RWC.
 ASR 46246M) and CH Precious Possession (WC, RWCC, RWC.
 ASR 57000M).
-She had a riding habit made in the same color as Beloved Belinda, described by Thompson as "a lustrous pearl gray", which she wore at shows, starting the fashion of wearing a light colored habit.
+She had a riding habit made in the same color as Beloved Belinda, described by Thompson as "a lustrous pearl gray", which she wore at shows, starting the fashion of wearing a light-colored habit.